 - Outstanding Service in Library Instruction

 - Small Community Library Advocate Award

 Jeanette & Jim Larson Grant

-Open to public libraries to enhance collection of books in the mystery genre.
+Open to public libraries to enhance the mystery genre in any format.

 Application is open to any public library in the state of Texas, including individual branch libraries of a larger library system.
 A public library is defined by the Texas Administrative Code:

 A public library must be established to render general library services.
 The library must be established as:

 - a department of a city or county government by charter, resolution, or ordinance; or by contract as provided for in the Government Code, Chapter 791; or